matthova/gcode-json-converter/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `marlin-emulator:master`.
+* In GitHub, send a pull request to `motion-controller-emulator:master`.

 ### Coding Rules